joshuaeckroth/csci221-website/lecture/londo.markdown

 ## Off-campus VPN

-If you are off campus, you cannot use Putty/SSH until you first connect to the VPN.
+If you are off campus, you cannot connect to londo with Putty/SSH until you first connect to the VPN.

 Download [FortiClient](http://www.forticlient.com/downloads).
 Configure it as an SSL VPN, IP address 147.253.200.11, port 443, and your Stetson username (e.g., jeckroth or dplante) and Stetson password (not londo password!).